KSheridan86/project-5-RossAnthonyDesigns/README.md

 User Story:

-> Visit Inbox - As a logged in user, I should be able to navigate to my Inbox easily.
+> Implement Navbar - As a User, I would like to be able to login or logout of my account, so that I can keep my account secure.

 Acceptance Criteria:
-* Given that I am a logged in user, it should be easy for me to navigate to my inbox.
-* Given that I am not logged in I should have no access to an inbox.
+* Given that I am a user of the website when I use the Navbar. all site navigation is clearly laid out.

 Implementation of tests:
-* Provide users with a link to their inbox in the menu aswell as a clickable message icon in the navbar.
-* Ensure that users who are not logged in have no acces to an inbox.
+* Ensure Navbar is visible and all link are clear and easy to use.

 All Tests Passed &#x2611;